 As you can see, traversing the saddle is easy enough, and we made quick work of it.
-We always try to make maximum use of good snow and ice in the mountains.
+We always try to make maximum use of good snow and ice when Mountaineering.
 They are a great way to gain altitude quickly if you are carrying an ice ax and are wearing crampons.

 In the lower right hand photo, you see the view looking down into the Ritter/Banner Saddle.
 Getting to this point took a bit of rock climbing as mentioned above.
 Always cool to be able to look back and see your progress.
 Slow and steady gets the job done.